top of page

 A Time of Endings

-Cantor Pepperstone will lead services for Shemini Atzeret, which include Geshem, the prayer for rain at the beginning of Musaf, as well as the Yizkor services.
-For Simchat Torah, we will take our our Torah scrolls, and sing and dance with them, as we conclude reading the Torah and begin again with Breisheet.
+For Simchat Torah, we will take out our Torah scrolls, and sing and dance with them, as we conclude reading the Torah and begin again with Breisheet.

 High Holidays